Adding Relationships to a Class

 (optional) Description of the new relationship.
 This description is used when the class' documentation is displayed in the online class library documentation.

 A description may include HTML formatting tags.
-For more details see Using HTML in Descriptions
+See Creating Class Documentation in Defining and Using Classes.

 Relationship Characteristics Page

 The New Property wizard asks for additional relationship characteristics.
 These include:

 This relationship property refers to a single instance of the related object.
 The resulting property acts like a simple reference field.

 This relationship property refers to a one or more instances of the related object.
 The resulting property acts like a collection of objects.

 Identical to cardinality of one except that it is a dependent relationship and this property refers to the parent of this object.
 When you create a parent-child relationship, you are not given the option to create an index because children aren't stored independently but within the parent; you can see that by looking at the global structure.
 The children are indexed automatically by creating an extra subscript.

 Children: the object's children